SAVNET-ProblemStatement-Architecture/Intra-domain-SAVNET-Architecture/draft-li-savnet-intra-domain-architecture-04.md

 --- abstract

-This document proposes the intra-domain SAVNET architecture.
-It can achieve more accurate Source address validation (SAV) than existing intra-domain SAV mechanisms that only use the router's local routing information to generate SAV rules.
-In this architecture, routers in the intra-domain network can generate SAV rules based on not only local routing information but also SAV-specific information.
+This document proposes the intra-domain SAVNET architecture, which achieves accurate source address validation (SAV) in an intra-domain network by an automatic way.
+Compared with uRPF-like SAV mechanisms that only depend on routers' local routing information, SAVNET routers generate SAV rules by using both local routing information and SAV-specific information exchanged among routers, resulting in more accurate SAV validation in asymmetric routing scenarios.
+Compared with ACL rules that require manual efforts to accommodate to network dynamics, SAVNET routers learn the SAV rules automatically in a distributed way.

-This document primarily concentrates on proposing SAV-specific information and introducing how to combine this information with local routing information to generate SAV rules.
-It provides the high-level framework and practical considerations for developing future intra-domain SAV mechanisms.
-The detailed designs of new intra-domain SAV mechanisms are not the focus of this document.

 --- middle

 # Introduction {#sec-intro}
-Source address validation (SAV) is important for mitigating source address spoofing and contributing to the Internet security.
-Source Address Validation Architecture (SAVA) [RFC5210] divides SAV into three checking levels, i.e., access-network SAV, intra-domain SAV, and inter-domain SAV.
-When an access network does not deploy SAV (such as SAVI {{?RFC7039}}{{?RFC7513}}, Cable Source Verify {{cable-verify}}, and IP Source Guard {{IPSG}}), intra-domain SAV helps block spoofed packets from the access network as close to the source as possible.
-The concept of intra-domain SAV has been defined in {{I-D.ietf-savnet-intra-domain-problem-statement}}.
+Source address validation (SAV) is important for mitigating source address spoofing and thus contributes to the Internet security.
+In the Source Address Validation Architecture (SAVA) [RFC5210], SAV is divided into three checking levels, i.e., access-network SAV, intra-domain SAV, and inter-domain SAV.
+When an access network does not deploy SAV (such as SAVI {{?RFC7039}}{{?RFC7513}}, Cable Source Verify {{cable-verify}}, and IP Source Guard {{IPSG}}), intra-domain SAV helps block spoofed packets from an access network as close to the source as possible {{I-D.ietf-savnet-intra-domain-problem-statement}}.

-The main task of SAV mechanisms is to generate SAV rules for checking the validity of source addresses of data packets.
-The information of source addresses/prefixes and their legitimate incoming directions makes up the SAV rules.
-How to efficiently and accurately learn the information is the core challenge for SAV mechanisms.
-Although many intra-domain SAV mechanisms (such as ACL-based filtering [RFC2827], strict uRPF [RFC3704], and loose uRPF [RFC3704]) have been proposed, they all have the problems of inaccurate validation or high operational overhead in some scenarios because they generate SAV rules using either the router's local routing information or manual configurations {{I-D.ietf-savnet-intra-domain-problem-statement}}.
-To address these problems, five requirements of future intra-domain mechanisms are proposed in {{I-D.ietf-savnet-intra-domain-problem-statement}}, i.e., automatic update, accurate validation, working in incremental/partial deployment, fast convergence, and necessary security guarantee.
+The main purpose of the intra-domain SAV mechanism for an AS A, is to protect the outgoing packets of a subnet of AS A from forging their source addresses as other subnets' addresses or other AS's addresses, as well as protect the incoming packets to AS A from forging their source addresses as AS A's addresses.
+The main task of the intra-domain SAV mechanism is to generate the correct mapping relationship between a source address (prefix) and the valid incoming interface(s), called SAV rules.
+The core challenge of the intra-domain SAV mechanism is how to efficiently and accurately learn the mapping relationship.
+Although many existing intra-domain SAV mechanisms (such as ACL-based filtering [RFC2827], strict uRPF [RFC3704], and loose uRPF [RFC3704]) have been proposed, they suffer from either inaccurate mapping in asymmetric routing scenraios, or high operational overhead in dynamic networks.
+The key cause is that exsiting mechanisms generate the SAV rules by a router's local routing information or by manual inputs.
+In {{I-D.ietf-savnet-intra-domain-problem-statement}}, five requirements for a new intra-domain SAVNET architecture are proposed.

-This document introduces the intra-domain SAVNET architecture to meet the above requirements.
-Consider that it is difficult to generate accurate SAV rules solely using the router's local routing information in asymmetric routing scenarios, and manual configurations/updates require high operational overhead.
-The intra-domain SAVNET architecture defines the SAV-specific information that helps routers generate SAV rules accurately and automatically.
-Routers in the intra-domain network can automatically communicate SAV-specific information through the SAV-specific information communication mechanism.
-In the incremental/partial deployment scenario where only part of intra-domain routers support the intra-domain SAVNET architecture, SAV-specific information of some routers cannot be available.
-In this scenario, routers can use both local routing information and received SAV-specific information to avoid improper block problems and reduce improper permit problems.
+This document introduces the intra-domain SAVNET architecture to meet the five requirements.
+The key idea of intra-domain SAVNET architecture is to generate SAV rules in routers based on SAV-specific information exchanged among routers, instead of depending on local routing information like in existing mechanisms.
+It achieves accurate SAV validation, because the SAV-specific information exchanged among routers carry necessary information for asymmetric routing scenraio which cannot be learned by local routing information.
+It achieves automatic SAV rule update, because the SAV-specific information exchange is triggered when there is topology change or prefix change.

-This document also provides convergence, security, manageability, and privacy considerations for future intra-domain SAV mechanisms.
-The detailed designs of new intra-domain SAV mechanisms are not included in this document.
+In the incremental/partial deployment scenario where only part of intra-domain routers support the intra-domain SAVNET architecture, some SAV-specific information for building the complete SAV rules will be missing.
+In this case, local routing information can still be used to fill the gap.

 ## Requirements Language